Splunk Security

 By automating the data collection and enrichment process from various sources, the analyst can see valuable details related to the alert as soon as it surfaces.
 This boosts your defenses by integrating existing security infrastructure, creating a mesh of more difficult-to-penetrate protection.

-Splunk SOAR supports 350+ third-party tools and 2,400+ actions so that you can connect and coordinate workflows across teams and tools.
+Splunk SOAR supports 350+ third-party tools and 2,400+ actions, allowing you to connect and coordinate workflows across teams and tools.
 This increases the speed of your investigation and response and unlocks value from previous investments.
-We will have a look at these playbooks in just a moment.
+We will look at these playbooks in a moment.

 Splunk Enterprise Security, the Splunk SIEM technology, is typically deployed to do the following security activities.